Title 29: Public Property and Supplies

 (24) Accept from the Federal Emergency Management Agency (FEMA) hazard mitigation grants on behalf of the State on an as-needed basis, or accept from any municipality any funds received by the municipality from FEMA.
 This authority is intended to permit the State to assist towns in certain situations by taking advantage of federal money in order to avoid depletion of State resources.

-(26) Be available to consult with and share the Department's expertise with school districts regarding the design, construction, or purchase of any new buildings or alterations of existing buildings in connection with any technical center receiving funding under Title 16.
-The Commissioner, in collaboration with the Secretary of Education, shall periodically update the standards developed pursuant to Sec.
-44 of No. 148 of the Acts of the 1999 Adj.
-Sess.
-(2000).
+(26) Be available to consult with and share the Department's expertise with school districts regarding the design, construction, or purchase of any new buildings or alterations of existing buildings in connection with any career technical center receiving funding under Title 16.
+The Commissioner, in collaboration with the Secretary of Education, shall periodically update the standards developed pursuant to 2000 Acts and Resolves No. 148, Sec.
+44.

 (27) After consulting with the State Treasurer to determine the effect of the contract on the State's debt and reviewing the creditworthiness of the company with which the State proposes to contract, and with the approval of the Emergency Board, enter into multiyear contracts with energy service companies or third-party leasing companies for energy efficiency and fuel switching improvements to State facilities, the cost of which will be recovered through the avoided fuel, utility, operating, and maintenance costs resulting from the improvements.
 Improvements must within 20 years achieve savings sufficient to cover their costs.